syedfiza7546/SQL-Questions-And-Solutions/README.md

 **Overview:**

-This collection contains SQL queries I’ve solved over the past 3 months from various sources such as YouTube tutorials, LeetCode, ChatGPT prompt, and other platforms.
-The repository includes detailed solutions, sample data, and expected outputs for each problem.
-It is designed to help SQL learners understand complex concepts with practical, real-world examples, and improve problem-solving skills.
-These solutions serve as a guide to mastering SQL queries through structured learning and hands-on practice.
+This collection captures my personal learning journey over the past 3 months in SQL.
+The questions and solutions compiled here are from various sources including YouTube tutorials, LeetCode, ChatGPT, and others.
+This PDF file consolidates all the problems I've solved, along with sample data and the expected results.
+It's a reflection of my efforts to improve and master SQL, offering a detailed overview of my progress and problem-solving techniques.

-**What’s Inside:**
+**Contents:**
-- SQL query solutions with explanations
+- SQL queries with solutions
-- Sample data
+- Sample data for each query
 - Expected outputs and results

-- Problem-solving strategies
+This is a personal record of my SQL learning experience.